Enterprise plan directory structure

 This is the current default directory configuration for enterprise plan customer accounts.
 It should also work for the digital twins in the Pipi 9 data centre.

-The account administrator can edit the configuration file to easily change the location of these top directories for a particular cloud host.
+The account administrator can edit the configuration file to easily change the location of these key directories for a particular cloud host.

 • AWS